NGaikwad99/CompTIASecPlus-Prep/All modules.md

 ##### Structured Query Language Injection (SQLi)
 * Attacker injects malicious SQL code into an input field to manipulate a program into executing unintended database queries.
 * Unauthorized access to sensitive data, such as user credentials or personal records.
-* **Classic SQLi**: application executes SQL query and expected results are dislayed on the screen.
+* **Classic SQLi**: application executes SQL query and expected results are displayed on the screen.
 * **Blind SQLi**: application executes the malicious SQL query, but the results are not directly visible to the attacker due to the page's formatting or security measures.
     * *Content-based Blind SQLi*: The attacker modifies the query to return no records and if the site behaves as expected then it is vulnerable to SQLi.
     * *Timing-based Blind SQLi*: The attacker injects SQL code that introduces a delay in the database response.
 If the application takes noticeably longer to display results, the site is vulnerable.